n8n-io/n8n-docs/docs/integrations/builtin/credentials/whatsapp.md

 10. Set the **Privacy Policy URL** and **Terms of Service URL** for the app.
 10. Change the **App Mode** to **Live**.
 11. Go to **App settings** > **Basic**.
-12. Copy the **App ID**.
-Use this as the **Client ID** within the n8n credential.
+12. Copy the **App ID** and enter it as the **Client ID** within the n8n credential.
-13. Copy the **App Secret**.
-Use this as the **Client Secret** within the n8n credential.
+13. Copy the **App Secret** and enter it as the **Client Secret** within the n8n credential.

 Fully verifying and launching your app will take further configuration.
 Refer to Meta's [Get Started for Tech Providers](https://developers.facebook.com/docs/whatsapp/solution-providers/get-started-for-tech-providers#step-5--scale-your-solution){:target=_blank .external-link} Steps 5 and beyond for more information.
+Refer to [App Review](https://developers.facebook.com/docs/resp-plat-initiatives/app-review){:target=_blank .external-link} for more information on the Meta App Review process.